 BUDGET – Hotel Glasererhaus

 Just a 5-minute walk from the shore of Lake Zell in the heart of Zell am See, Hotel Glasererhaus offers individually furnished rooms, a wellness area, and free WiFi.
-The closest ski lifts are just 200 m away.
-All rooms provide cable TV and a private bathroom with a shower and a hairdryer.
 Most rooms additionally come with a balcony featuring a seating area.

 Day 8: Highlights of the Kaprun Valley